Caring for aging relatives

 - Understand your loved one’s assets.
 This may take time.
 Are estate planning documents in order?
 What mechanisms are in place to ensure continuity of asset management, bill payment, etc.?
 Does your loved one have a revocable trust?
 Has a guardian been appointed?
 Are all parties in agreement about finances?
 For example, joint bank accounts, while convenient for the joint owner who is providing the care, can have unanticipated consequences, depending on state property laws.
 Heirs may also have different views about how assets in the joint account should be distributed upon the elderly joint owner’s death.

 - Finally, listen to your loved one’s end-of-life wishes.
-Who will be involved in the care, medical and funeral decisions, if there’s a choice?
+Who will be involved in their care, helping to make medical decisions?

 You are not alone.
 Build a team.